ADD & ADHD,

 Thailand, my home for the last 7 years, is full of monks and others that are not progressing very much because their motivation is too strong – and, it’s wrong.
 I say it’s wrong because I was able to advance through the 8 levels of what they call “Jhana” rather quickly – in less than a year.
 There are thousands of monks trying to make it into the first Jhana.
 If your motivation is right – you can get there quickly.
 If not – perhaps never.

-When I started out meditating, I had read a couple books about it – but, I didn’t know what I was reading- words like dukkha, piti, anapanasati, dhamma, and other Pali language words were lost on me.
+When I started out meditating, I had read a couple of books about it – but, I didn’t know what I was reading- words like dukkha, piti, Anapanasati, dhamma, and other Pali language words were lost on me.

 Again, I didn’t want to know them- I didn’t want to know about the Buddhist idea of what things were.
 To me – breathing is called “breathing”, nothing more.
 Attachment with my mind is called attachment, and I didn’t care what the Pali word for it was.